 3. Exemption of the former home of an institutionalized individual: Medicaid exempts the former home of an institutionalized individual for six months after institutionalization.
 After that date, the value of the former home is counted in determining continuing Medicaid financial eligibility unless dependent relatives occupy the home, in which case the home may continue to be exempt.
-A disabled parent is one of the dependent relatives listed in 12VAC30-40-240 and in Supplement 5 to Attachment 2.6-A. The regulation currently requires a finding that the parent's disability met the Social Security definition of disability.
-In order to avoid unnecessary referrals to the Disability Determination Service for disability determination, the regulation is being amended also to recognize determinations of civil service disability.
+A disabled parent is one of the dependent relatives listed in 12VAC30-40-240 and in Supplement 5 to Attachment 2.6-A of the State Plan.
+The existing regulation currently requires a finding that the parent's disability meet the Social Security definition of disability.
+However as a result of this regulatory action, the regulation is being amended to also recognize determinations of civil service disability.